 We believe that subjects shouldn't be stand alone and the skills learnt in one subject area should be transferred across other learning areas too as the New Zealand Curriculum was designed to do.

 STEAM is a curriculum based on the idea of educating students in four specific disciplines — science, technology, engineering, arts and mathematics — in an interdisciplinary and applied approach.
 The STEAM principles align perfectly with our curriculum.
-However we don't believe this should sit be a seperate area of learning from our core curriculum areas, it should be a part of our students learning and broaden their horizons, offering them another tool to aid their learning.
+However we don't believe this should sit be a separate area of learning from our core curriculum areas, it should be a part of our students learning and broaden their horizons, offering them another tool to aid their learning.